ioBroker/ioBroker.vis/src/src/Attributes/Widget/SCHEMA.md

     - `all` - [optional] if true, all widgets of all views will be shown, not only from the current view.
 Default is false.
     - `withGroups` - [optional] if true, grouped widgets will be shown too.
 Default is false.
     - `withSelf` - [optional] if true, current widget will be shown in the list too.
+    - `checkUsage` - [optional] if true, it will be checked if the widget is used somewere else and user will be asked.
+    - `hideUsed` - [optional] if true, only widgets will be shown, which are not used in some view.
+Default is false.
   - `select-views` - Select view via the drop-down menu with folders.
     - `multiple` - [optional] if false, only one view can be selected.
 Default is true.
   - `groups` - Selects a user group